 Here you select the pointer and the pointer placements on top of the sensor, to evaluate the performance on the different positions.
 Separate netlists will be created for each pointer and/or pointer placements.

 3. Analysis Options

-In the "Equivalent Circuit Analysis - Analysis" tab, you can define the Compute Resources for the Analysis.
-Choosing more CPU will result in faster simulations and using more RAM will result in supporting larger and more complex layouts.
-For more details on this please see "Resources in SENSE
+Here you first select resources to be used for this analysis.
+Choosing more CPU will result in faster simulations and using more memory will result in supporting larger and more complex layouts.
+For more details on this please see "Resources in SENSE".

 By activating the "Advanced options" you may choose between "High Accuracy" and "High Speed" options or you may define the accuracy level of your choice.

 In the final step you check that everything is ok and click "Run Analysis".